MondayHopscotch/VRP/README.md

 This section intends to capture some of my thought process while building this tool

-* Nearest Neighbor tweaks
+* Nearest Neighbor
     * The current heuristic assumes that each load added to a given route is the final load, meaning that the return-trip to the hub is part of the calculation when selecting the next load to pickup
         * This provides safety because if we can't find another load for a given driver, their return to hub is already factored into their current route.
 No recalculation needed.
-    * I attempted to make certain aspects of the Nearest Neighbor more effective at selecting the next loads to add to the routes, however many of them actually yielded _worse_ performance against the test set
+    * I attempted to make certain aspects of the Nearest Neighbor more effective when selecting the next loads to add to the routes, however many of them actually yielded _worse_ performance against the test set
         * Selecting the next load to add based only on the lowest cost addition to next load dropoff (not accounting for the return to hub time) yielded ~1-2% slower mean cost to the solution
     * Getting the proper number of drivers proved underwhelming with NN.
 I automatically add drivers as loads are unable to be completed by the current set of drivers
-        * I attempted to recalculate with varying the number of starting drivers as this intuitively feels like it would yield more optimal routes.
-However, my NN implementation seemed to yield the same results, even when increasing the starting driver count one at a time.
+        * If additional drivers were needed, I attempted to recalculate with varying the number of starting drivers as this intuitively feels like it would yield more optimal routes.
+However, my NN implementation seemed to yield the same results, even when increasing the starting driver count incrementally.
 For readability and CPU consumption, I reduced this to a single recalculation.
  * Some test scenarios proved difficult to write a concise unit test to cover, however the provided test samples were able to be used to target certain scenarios such as underestimating the number of drivers needed.

 ## Future Enhancements